Archive How to Put Parental Control on Kindle

 Q: What are the benefits of adding my family to Amazon Household?

-The Prime benefits that you get such as streaming videos can be shared free of charge if you add other adults, teenagers, and children to your Amazon Household.
+The Prime benefits you get, such as streaming videos, can be shared free of charge if you add other adults, teenagers, and children to your Amazon Household.
 This way you can share the digital content you have through your Prime accounts such as books, music, movies, and TV shows.
 By adding another adult, you can even start making shared payments.

 Q: How can I control my teen’s purchases with Amazon Household?

 After you add a teen to your Amazon Household, they’ll receive their own username and password.
-Whenever they want to make a purchase, you will be sent a request that you can either approve or deny.
-You also have the option to automate approval if the purchases are less than a maximum spending limit.
+Whenever they want to make a purchase, you will receive a request that you can either approve or deny.
+You also have the option to automate approval if the purchases are less than the maximum spending limit.

 Q: Is setting parental controls on Kindle Paperwhite different from other Kindles?